jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-2024+Objectives.md

       - Testing
       - Operations and maintenance
     - A major criticism of this model is that it's very rigid, and not ideal for most complex projects which often contain many variables that affect the scope throughout the project's lifecycle
-  - **Spiral model**: improved waterfall dev process providing for a cycle of Plan, Do, Check, Act (PDCA) sub-stages at each phase of the SDLC; a risk-driven development process that follows an iterative model while also including waterfall elements
+  - **Spiral model**: improved waterfall, (developed by Barry Boehm) that has its own phases: (1) determine objectives, (2) identify and resolve risks, (3) develop and test, (4) plan the next iteration; it is a risk-driven development process that follows an iterative model while also including waterfall elements
     - following defined phases to completion and then repeats the process, resembling a spiral
     - the spiral model provides a solution to the major criticism of the waterfall model in that it allows devs to return to planning stages as technical demands and customer requirements iterate
+  - **V-Model** (Verification and Validation model), which extends the waterfall model by pairing each development phase with a corresponding testing phase; the V-Model illustrates the parallel relationship between development and verification activities
   - **DevOps (Development and Operations)**: an approach to software development, quality assurance, and technology operations that unites siloed staff, and bring the three functions together in a single operational model; DevOps goal is to shorten the systems development lifecycle and provide continuous delivery
     - closely aligned with lean and the Agile development approach, DevOps aims to dramatically decrease the time required to develop, test, and deploy software changes
     - using the DevOps model, and continuous integration/continuous delivery (CI/CD), orgs strive to roll out code dozens or even hundreds of times per day